 If you are intending to visit somewhere in a developing country, you should consult with your family doctor (GP) or a travel medicine clinic before the journey.
-This consultation should preferably take place 4–6 weeks before the journey, particularly if vaccination(s) may be required.
+This consultation should preferably take place about 8 weeks before the journey, particularly if vaccination(s) may be required.
 Your family doctor or clinic can advise you on this.

 Similarly, if you have a pre-existing medical condition that requires ongoing care, or are among an 'at risk' group it is advisable to seek medical advice in advance of your journey.

 If you will be travelling abroad for an extended period, you should consider consulting your doctor to discuss known or possible health risks.
 If you take medication on a regular basis you should ask your doctor to prescribe an amount adequate for your visit and bring it with you.
 It is also advisable to bring a letter from your doctor outlining your medical condition and the type of medication you require.

 Vaccinations and immunisations are required in order to travel to certain countries around the world.
 They should be considered if you are travelling to areas outside of Western Europe, North America, Australia, and New Zealand.
 Your family doctor (GP) or travel medicine clinic can advise on your options.